Ibdam/bank_loan_detector/README.md

 # bank_loan_detector
-Most banks always face the challenges of loaning money to their customers without paying back or having issue with their paying method.
-The loan detector model helps banks authority to predict if their customers will able to pay back the loaning amount or not.
-All the datasets in this project were collected from the direct source and treated properly by removing all the anomalies for better prediction accuracy.
-The software was created base on the past experience gotten from various banks and the software will act base on the input of the of the customers

 Project Description

 The goal of this project is to build a machine learning model that can accurately predict whether a bank loan application will be approved or not.
 The project involves data preprocessing, feature engineering, model selection, training, evaluation, and deployment.

 Features
 Data preprocessing and cleaning

 Feature engineering and selection

 Model training and hyperparameter tuning

-Model evaluation and performance metrics Deployment-ready code for prediction
+Model evaluation and performance metrics

+Deployment-ready code for prediction

 Installation
 Clone the repository: